Biirdmaan/Project-portfolio/FindingCorrelations/README.md

 ## Overview

-This README offers an overview of the analysis conducted on a movie dataset using a Jupyter notebook ([FindingCorrelations](FindingCorrelations.ipynb)`Finding correlations.ipynb`).
+This README offers an overview of the analysis conducted on a movie dataset using a Jupyter notebook ([FindingCorrelations](FindingCorrelations.ipynb)).
 The notebook delves into different facets, encompassing tasks such as handling missing data, transforming data types, and exploring correlations within the dataset.

 ## Contents